 Registration before December 1, 2007.
-The act provides that, at any time on or after July 1, 2007, and not later than December 1, 2007, the AG must determine for each offender or delinquent child who, prior to December 1, 2007, has registered a residence, school, institution of higher education, or place of employment address pursuant to the SORN Law the offender's or child's new classification as a tier I, II, or III sex offender/child-victim offender under the SORN Law as it will exist on January 1, 2008, the offender's or child's duties under the SORN Law, and, regarding a child, whether the child is a public registry-qualified juvenile offender registrant.
+The bill provides that, at any time on or after July 1, 2007, and not later than December 1, 2007, the AG must determine, for each offender or delinquent child who, prior to December 1, 2007, has registered a residence, school, institution of higher education, or place of employment address pursuant to the SORN Law, the offender's or child's new classification as a tier I, tier II, or tier III sex offender/child-victim offender under the SORN Law as it will exist under the bill's changes that will be implemented on January 1, 2008 (hereafter the "SORN Law as amended by the bill") the offender's or child's duties under the SORN Law Code as so changed, and, regarding a child, whether the child is a "public registry-qualified juvenile offender registrant" (see "SORN Law definitions," below, for definitions of the above terms and terms below that are in quotation marks).